Cookie

 12. Activate the type to talk feature

-• Use the say -v ? command to get a list of the voice names
+• Use the say -v ? command to get a list of the voice names.

 • Navigate to the Accessibility menu in System Preferences:

-• - select Speech in the lefthand menu list;
+• - Select Speech in the left-hand menu list;

-• - open the System Voice drop-down menu;
+• - Open the System Voice drop-down menu;

-• - select Customize;
+• - Select Customize;

 13. Repeat characters by holding down a single key

-Those who use both Windows and Mac OS will notice slight differences in the keyboard functions for each operating system.
-It can take some adapting to the different keystroke responses of Mac.
-One of the most noticeable ones is holding a single key.
+Those who use both Windows and macOS will notice slight differences in the keyboard functions of each operating system.
+It can take some time to adapt to the different keystroke responses of a Mac.
+One of the most noticeable differences is when you press and hold a single key.

 On macOS, holding down a single key reveals a number of variations of that character.
 In Windows, that same shortcut allows you to repeat that character for as long as you hold down the key.